synqs/rp_awg/README.txt

 ######################Updated February 1, 2017######################
 ######################### by the SimonLab ##########################
-This is the readme for the RedPitaya (RP) realtime FIR (finite impulse response) filter with built-in VNA (vector network analyzer), as described in the simonlab publication: http://aip.scitation.org/doi/10.1063/1.4973470.
+This is the readme for the RedPitaya (RP) realtime MDDS.

 Included in this package are the following files:

 CLIENT-SIDE (COMPUTER) FILES:
->>SendFIR.py              ---- Python 2.7 script to send  FIR filter to the RP FPGA
+>>SendFIR.py                 ---- Python 2.7 script to send DDS data to RP
 >>VNAScan.py                 ---- Python 2.7 script for simultaneous RP VNA
 >>JSocket.py                 ---- Python 2.7 helper library for the preceding codes
 >>installscript              ---- Shell script (written for a macOS shell) that sends the necessary files to the RP, turns off unnecessary services, and starts the server
->>GenerateFilter.nb          ---- Sample Mathematica code for generating an FIR filter for sending to the RP.
->>MakePlot.nb                ---- Sample code for plotting the output of the VNA
->>time_coefficients_unit.csv ---- Sample FIR filter that produces a delta-function at time zero; this is the default that should be employed for initial testing!
->>time_coefficients.csv      ---- Sample FIR filter that produces the complex spectrum featured in the aforementioned publication; for debugging purposes.

 SERVER-SIDE (RP) FILES:
 >>JSocket.py                 ---- Same as above, but used on the RP for communication as well.